If you made any changes in Pure these will be visible here soon.

 Biography

-I am a Lecturer in English Language at Aston.
-I work in the Department of English, Languages and Applied Linguistics (ELAL) in the School of Social Sciences and Humanities, where I am Director of our undergraduate English programmes.
+I am a Lecturer in English Language at Aston University.
+I work in the Department of English, Languages and Applied Linguistics (ELAL) in the School of Social Sciences and Humanities.

-I am a member of the Aston Centre for Applied Linguistics (ACAL), within which I am Co-Director of the Aston Corpus Linguistics Research Group and host of the Aston Originals CorpusCast podcast.
+I am a member of the Aston Centre for Applied Linguistics (ACAL), within which I am Co-Director of the Aston Corpus Linguistics Research Group and host of the Aston Originals CorpusCast podcast, and I am a member of the Aston Institute for Forensic Linguistics (AIFL).

 Research Interests

-• lexis and grammar in contemporary spoken British English, including:
+Variation and change in contemporary spoken British English

-• methods of designing and building spoken corpora
+• methods for the analysis of spoken corpora

 Teaching Activity